 We record reserves to cover the estimated returns from our customers.
 Certain of our distributors have limited rights of return and price protection rights on unsold inventory.
 The return rights are generally limited to five percent of the monetary value of products purchased within the preceding six months, provided the distributor places a corresponding restocking order of equal or greater value.
 The allowance for sales returns for distributors and all customers is recorded at the time of sale based on historical returns information available, management's judgment and any known factors at the time the financial statements are prepared that would significantly affect the allowance.
 However, because of the inherent nature of estimates, actual returns and allowances could be significantly different from our estimates.
 To the extent rates of return change, our estimates for the reserves necessary to cover such returns would also change which could have a negative impact on our recorded revenue and gross margin.
-Our allowance for sales returns and discounts were approximately NT\$58.0 million, NT\$59.9 million and NT\$82.0 million (US\$2.7 million) in 2009, 2010 and 2011, respectively, representing approximately 2.0%, 1.0% and 1.2% of our gross sales for those respective periods.
+Our allowance for sales returns and discounts were approximately US\$2.1 million, US\$2.7 million and US\$1.9 million in 2010, 2011 and 2012, respectively, representing approximately 1.0%, 1.2% and 0.7% of our gross sales for those respective periods.

 Occasionally, we have reduced our product pricing due to market conditions, competitive considerations and other factors.
 Price protection rights are granted to certain distributors under our distribution agreements.
 When we reduce the price of our products, price protection allows the distributor to claim a credit against its outstanding accounts receivable balances based on the new price of the inventory it has on hand as of the date of the price reduction.
 A reserve for price adjustments is recorded at the time of sale based on our historical experience.
-Our reserve for price adjustments to distributors were NT\$381 thousand, NT\$1,490 thousand and NT\$5 thousand (US\$2 hundred) in 2009, 2010 and 2011, respectively.
+The amount of our reserve for price adjustments to distributors is minimal.

 Allowance for doubtful accounts.
 We record an allowance for doubtful accounts based on our evaluation of the collectability of our accounts receivable.
 Normal payment terms are provided to customers and applied upon transfer of title.
 On an ongoing basis, we analyze the payment history of customer accounts, including recent customer purchases.
 In circumstances where we are aware of a specific customer's inability to meet its financial obligations to us, we record a specific allowance against amounts due to reduce the net recognized receivable to the amount we reasonably believe will be collected.
 For all other accounts receivable due from customers, we categorize accounts receivable and make provisions based on a percentage of each category.
 We determine these percentages by examining our historical collection experience and current trends in the credit quality of our customers as well as our internal credit policies.
-If the financial condition of our customers, or economic conditions in general, were to deteriorate, additional allowances may be required in the future and such additional allowances would increase our operating expenses and therefore reduce our operating income and net income.
+If the financial condition of our customers or economic conditions in general were to deteriorate, additional allowances may be required in the future and such additional allowances would increase our operating expenses and therefore reduce our operating income and net income.

-Our allowance for trade-related doubtful accounts were approximately NT\$97.8 million, NT\$90.8 million and NT\$80.2 million (US\$2.6 million) in 2009, 2010 and 2011, respectively, representing approximately 14.7 %, 9.4% and 6.0% of our gross accounts receivables at the end of each respective periods.
-Allowance for trade-related doubtful accounts have improved because our customers' business conditions have improved following the 2008 and 2009 economic recession.
+Our allowance for trade-related doubtful accounts were approximately US\$3.1 million, US\$2.6 million and US\$1.6 million in 2010, 2011 and 2012, respectively, representing approximately 9.4 %, 6.0% and 4.1% of our gross accounts receivables at the end of each respective periods.